 The afternoon wind created some very choppy waters on our way back to Vranjina.
 We were absolutely soaked by the time we arrived, but the warm freshwater was quite refreshing!

 After the cruise, we drove back across the bridge to Virpazar to find a late afternoon bite to eat.
-We quickly found ourselves at the pirate ship that doubles as a café: Restaurant Silistria.
+We soon found ourselves at the permanently-docked pirate ship that doubles as a café: Restaurant Silistria.

 From our table on the starboard section of the restaurant, the view of the surrounding mountains and waterways was gorgeous.